PoisotLab/ms_metaweb_perspectives/README.md

 # Graph embedding offers promises for the inference of potential interactions

-Graph embedding (@fig:embedding) is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space [@Arsov2019NetEmb], usually of a lower dimension, whilst maximally retaining key properties of the graph [@Yan2005GraEmb].
+Graph embedding (@fig:embedding) is a family of machine learning techniques aiming to transform nodes and edges into a vector space [@Arsov2019NetEmb], usually of a lower dimension, whilst maximally retaining key properties of the graph [@Yan2005GraEmb].
 Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to possess a shared structural backbone [@BramonMora2018IdeCom], which hints at structural invariants that can be revealed at lower dimensions.
 Indeed, food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions [@Eklof2013DimEco; @Braga2019SpaAna].
 Simulation results by